mjones97/react-spacex-clone/README.md

 The following assets are used in the application:

-- **satria.jpeg**: Background image for the Satria launch component.
+- **psn-satria.jpeg**: Background image for the Satria launch component.
 - **transporter8-bg.jpeg**: Background image for the Transporter launch component.
 - **crs28.jpeg**: Background image for the Falcon launch component.
 - **ax2-mission.jpeg**: Background image for the Axioms mission component.